 Tiffany C. Li is a technology attorney and legal scholar.
-She is a Fellow at Yale Law School’s Information Society Project and a Visiting Clinical Assistant Professor at Boston University School of Law.
+She is a professor at Boston University School of Law and a Fellow at Yale Law School’s Information Society Project.

 Li has been honored as a Transatlantic Digital Debates Fellow (Global Public Policy Institute/New America Foundation), a Fellow of Information Privacy (International Association of Privacy Professionals), an Internet Law and Policy Foundry Fellow (Internet Education Foundation), a Fastcase 50 honoree, and an Intellectual Property Law Fellow (American Bar Association).
 Li has also held past affiliations with Princeton’s Center for Information Technology Policy and U.C.
 Berkeley’s Center for Technology, Society and Policy.